Docs

 • This function will be called if some query is settled (either successful or errored).

-find is a slightly more advanced synchronous method that can be used to get an existing query instance from the cache.
+is a slightly more advanced synchronous method that can be used to get an existing query instance from the cache.
 This instance not only contains all the state for the query, but all of the instances, and underlying guts of the query as well.
-If the query does not exist, undefined will be returned.
+If the query does not exist, will be returned.

 Note: This is not typically needed for most applications, but can come in handy when needing more information about a query in rare scenarios (eg. Looking at the query.state.dataUpdatedAt timestamp to decide whether a query is fresh enough to be used as an initial value)